Hengle/Folkvangr/FAQs.md

 LOTRO: Naming System

-The story is not intended to be a grimdark misery fest.
-There will be moments of humor to counterbalance the dramatic moments.

 ### What makes the game different from other RPGs?

 The game will focus on the narrative and the sense of creating an immersive experience rather than devoting time and resources to unnecessary features like lockpicking or stat micromanagement.